 The State receives revenue from a variety of other cash funds as well.
-This includes cash fund revenue to the Department of Regulatory Agencies (DORA), which is projected to increase approximately 10.0 percent to \$89.2 million.
-Insurance-related cash fund revenue is obtained largely from a surcharge on workers' compensation insurance and has been adjusted upward on expectations of a slight increase in the workers' compensation insurance industry in the current year.
-The forecasted revenue is \$23.7 million in FY 2020-21, with a 7.6 percent decrease in FY 2021-22 to \$21.9 million.
+This includes cash fund revenue to the Department of Regulatory Agencies (DORA), which has been modified upwards slightly from the March forecast in FY 2020-21 to \$91.7 million.
+The reason for this marginal uptick in total collection levels is due to a few components trending higher than the previous fiscal year.
+These include fees relating to health insurance affordability, an increased use of premium tax by the Department of Insurance (DOI) cash fund for reinsurance, and a \$2.6 million net revenue increase associated with licensing fees (the latter is primarily an outcome of fund balance management).
+Insurance-related cash fund revenue is obtained largely from a surcharge on workers' compensation insurance and has been adjusted downward for the next fiscal year on expectations of a slight decrease in interest revenue.
+The forecasted revenue is \$21.3 million in FY 2021-22.

 Finally, the "Other Miscellaneous Cash Funds" category includes revenue from over 300 cash fund programs which collect revenue from fines, fees, and interest earnings.
 This broad category is less sensitive to general economic conditions than revenue sources like income and severance taxes.
-The miscellaneous cash fund forecast has been revised upward to \$721.8 million in FY 2020-21, which is 0.6 percent higher than the September 2020 forecast.
-Revenue in FY 2021-22 is projected to be \$738.7 million.
+The miscellaneous cash fund forecast remains similar to the March forecast and stands at \$875.6 million in FY 2020-21.
+Miscellaneous cash funds for FY 2020-21 are on pace for a 20.7 percent increase compared to the prior fiscal year.
+Revenue in FY 2021-22 is projected to grow 3.7 percent to \$907.9 million.